scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 useful computational codes involve non-trivial algorithms, which are not always easy to parallelize.

-What compyle attempts to do is to allow one to write code **once** in a highly restrictive subset of pure Python and have this run in parallel on both CPUs and GPUs.
+What Compyle attempts to do is to allow one to write code **once** in a highly restrictive subset of pure Python and have this run in parallel on both CPUs and GPUs.
 This is a significant difference from all the tools that we have mentioned above.

 The difficulty in doing this is that it does require a change in approach and also a loss of the typical conveniences with high-level Python.
+While Compyle does not allow arbitrary Python code, since the code is still written in Python and not another language, it makes it much easier for users to write and manage the code.

 Compyle provides important parallel programming algorithms that one typically requires to in order to write parallel programs.
 These are the element-wise